 In the top left of the Focal, you can see how much the content will be scaled up or down.
 Of course it’s best to keep this under 100%, but there’s no limits.
 If you want to break the rules, you do you.
 You rebel.

 By holding down Shift while scaling the Focal, you’re sure that your content won’t get distorted.
 Of course you can scale the Focal to any size and ratio you want.
-StageFlow will let you know your content will be out of proportion by putting the word ‘Whacked’ where the percentage usually is.
+StageFlow lets you know your content will be out of proportion by showing two percentage, for the x and y axes.

 For the first Look, it’s best to select all the slices to create a continuous look that covers the whole stage.
 Of course, if your stage is stupid wide, this first Look should already consist of mulitple Focals, but the idea is that your first Looks are screen filling and cover the whole stage.